 We ordered their lotus dumplings, but probably we didn’t point well in the menu and we got caramelized shark fins instead.
 We only discovered after eating it, and, despite feeling very sorry for the shark, the dish was exquisite.

 Our experience from the beginning to the end was very pleasant, and the staff was incredibly friendly and helpful, even though they spoke very basic English.
-The food was of outstanding quality with a reasonable price – our dinner cost around 75 euros including drinks.
+The food was of outstanding quality at a reasonable price – our dinner cost around 75 euros including drinks.

 Robata Chance Ginpei is highly recommendable for those who like high quality fresh (raw or grilled) seafood in a relaxed and not touristy atmosphere.